tsmitty11/portfolio-site/content/portfolio/tidus-wallet-website.md

     lightbox: "/images/portfolio/tidus_games/tidus-games-desktop.jpg"
     alt: "Tidus Games Landing Page"
     video: false
-overview: "Tidus Wallet is a user-friendly crypto wallet that's available as a mobile app, as well as a Google Chrome browser extension."
+overview: "Tidus Wallet is a user-friendly crypto wallet that's available as a mobile app and Google Chrome browser extension.
+As part of my suite of deliverables for Tidus, I designed and developed this nifty website for them.
+The goal was to not only elevate the visual design, but to also streamline and emphasize the core messaging.
+I revamped the design from the ground-up in Figma, illustrated some whimsical vector graphics in Adobe Illustrator to make the concepts more approachable, and I developed a light-weight, high-performance website using Astro.js and Tailwind CSS."
 features:
   - "Figma"
   - "Adobe Illustrator"